-Minor Spills Clean up all spills immediately.
+· Minor Spills Clean up all spills immediately.
 Avoid contact with skin and eyes.
 Wear impervious gloves and safety goggles.
 Trowel up/scrape up.
 Place spilled material in clean, dry, sealed container.
 Flush spill area with water.
-Major Spills Minor hazard.
-Clear area of personnel.
+Major Spills Clear area of personnel and move upwind.
 Alert Fire Brigade and tell them location and nature of hazard.
-Control personal contact with the substance, by using protective equipment as required.
-Prevent spillage from entering drains or water ways.
+Wear breathing apparatus plus protective gloves.
+Prevent, by any means available, spillage from entering drains or water course.
+Stop leak if safe to do so.
 Contain spill with sand, earth or vermiculite.
 Collect recoverable product into labelled containers for recycling.
-Absorb remaining product with sand, earth or vermiculite and place in appropriate containers for disposal.
-Wash area and prevent runoff into drains or waterways.
+Neutralise/decontaminate residue (see Section 13 for specific agent).
+Collect solid residues and seal in labelled drums for disposal.
+Wash area and prevent runoff into drains.
+After clean up operations, decontaminate and launder all protective clothing and equipment before storing and re-using.
 If contamination of drains or waterways occurs, advise emergency services.